CSC510-Software-Engineering-Fall-2024/CityByte/README.md

 Ready to explore?
 CityByte is the perfect tool to prepare for a trip or just virtually wander the globe.
 We've been hard at work to deliver new features, and we hope you enjoy.
 Below you can find an explination of recent updates, information about this codebase, and even how to host it yourself!

 ### Start Guide
-The start guide can be found in the <a href = https://github.com/Gunabana/CityByte/blob/main/INSTALL.md> INSTALL.md </a> file.
+The start guide can be found in the <a href = https://github.com/CSC510-Software-Engineering-Fall-2024/CityByte/blob/main/INSTALL.md> INSTALL.md </a> file.

 ### Updates! - Phase 3
-* Google Account Sign-up and Logins - quick and easy sign-up using Google's authentication services
+* Multiple pins on map - quick and easy way to check multiple places one time on the map
-* UI Improvements - your eyes will no longer hurt while looking at the site (the bar was low)
+* Sheduling and Organizing Improvements - Itinerary items can now be arranged according to the date and time they have been scheduled at!
-* Trip Itinerary - Save the locations you want to go in each city so you don't forget!
+* Summarization of Trip Itinerary - Save the locations you want to go in each city so you don't forget and review all your favorites locations!

 #### About CityByte!